patrick-ogrady/website/hackmd/vryx-poc.md

 to store enough data for other Validators to sync to the network.
 As a result, Validators don't require much disk space and can run at "steady state" indefinitely because they clean up after themselves.

-### Open Question: MerkleDB or Vilmo

-Vilmo: Verifiable State Transition Application and Sync without Merklization
+### Vilmo: Verifiable State Transition Application and Sync without Merklization

 Most blockchains [merklize their state](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/) once per block.
 Merklization, which incurs a cost of `O(log(n))` for each state update/read (not including any additional cost to update the underlying database used to persist the merkle structure to disk), enables a proof to be constructed for arbitrary key/values in state.
 A nice byproduct of this approach is that it also allows all participants in a blockchain with merklized state to quickly verify that they executed all state transitions the same as everyone else (for the same set of key/values, everyone will generate the same merkle root).
 Merklization also allows for efficient, verifiable sync between nodes where a node can request a portion of the merkle trie at a given root with a proof that the provided state is correct.
 They can repeat this process until they have fetched all state (this can even be done [on-the-fly as roots are updated](https://github.com/ava-labs/avalanchego/blob/7975cb723fa17d909017db6578252642ba796a62/x/merkledb/README.md?plain=1#L194) with some clever tricks).